When to Start Looking for Apartments: A Renter's Guide

 What Time of Year Are Rents Highest?

 The time of year when rents are the highest is also when there is the most availability–summer.
-Because this is such a popular time for people to be apartment hunting, rental rates are at their highest.
+According to our national rent report, for the past few years, national rent prices have tended to peak in June.
 However, the best time to look for apartments may still be those peak months when there are more units and not necessarily winter when rents are cheaper.

 What Month Do Most Leases Start?